corda/corda-kubernetes-deployment/ROADMAP.md

 ### Penetration testing

 An extensive set of penetration tests should be executed on the deployment to figure out potential security issues and then address those issues accordingly.

+## Distribution-less Docker Images

+High security environments demand that the Docker image is not based on a specific Distribution, it should be custom built, as in define exactly what it will contain.

+### Goals:

+- Add support for Distribution-less Docker images